giellalt/giellalt.github.io/dicts/nds/NDSTroubleshooting.md

-* First: confirm that the server is running the most up-to-date versions of the localization files by updating from Git and compiling the strings, `fab PROJECT compile_strings` and restarting the service
+* First: confirm that the server is running the most up-to-date versions of the localization files by updating from Git and compiling the strings, `fab PROJECT compile-strings` and restarting the service

 * If there is still a problem, then likely one of the translation strings is